hastoloid/forest_growth_model_emulator/README.md

 https://github.com/ForModLabUHel/Rprebasso

 ***
+### References:<br>
+Mäkelä, A. (1997).
+A Carbon Balance Model of Growth and Self-Pruning in Trees Based on Structural Relationships.
+Forest Science, 43(1), 7–24. https://doi.org/10.1093/forestscience/43.1.7

+***
-##NOTE: This repository is not ready!
+## NOTE: This repository is not ready!